LSeu-Open/Cellpose_Gradio/README.md

    ```

 5. Follow the on-screen prompts.
 The script will:
-   * Check if Conda is installed
+   * Check if Python is installed
-   * Create a new Conda environment
+   * Create a new environment
    * Install all necessary dependencies
    * Launch the Cellpose Gradio app